met4citizen/TalkingHead/README.md

 ];
 ```

-3.(Optional) The example app's UI supports both Finnish (default) and English.
+3. The example app's UI supports both Finnish (default) and English.
 If you want to add another language, you need to add an another entry to the `i18n` object.
-Note, however, that the Talking Head class only supports lip-sync in Finnish (see the FAQ).
+Note that this support is only for UI.
+The Talking Head class only supports lip-sync in Finnish (see the FAQ).

-4. Add you own background images, videos, audio files, avatars etc. in the directory structure and update/add your site configuration accordingly.
-The keys are in English, but the entries can include translations to one or more languages.
+4. Add you own background images, videos, audio files, avatars etc. in the directory structure and update your site configuration accordingly.
+The keys are in English, but the entries can include translations to other languages.

 ```javascript
 // Site configuration